Assistant Chief of Police

 UCI Health Public Safety Division

-The Public Safety Division's primary mission is the safety of patients, guests, students, faculty, and staff.
+The Public Safety Division's primary mission is the safety of patients, visitors, students, faculty, and staff.
 The Division embraces a community-oriented policing philosophy to actively collaborate with the UCI Health community in creating a safe and secure environment through prevention, intervention, education, and enforcement.
 Through community partnerships, the Division fosters and maintains an environment that supports safety, well-being, research, and education.

 Lieutenant Matt Mahoney manages the Services Division.
 The mission of the Services Division is to provide essential support to the Operations and Public Safety Divisions as well as the UCI Community through investigations, court liaison and evidence, and Clery Act compliance.
 He is also the Department Training Manager.